Proprietary colony: French examples

-In 1603, Henry IV, the King of France, granted Pierre Du Gua de Monts the exclusive right to colonize lands in North America st a latitude between 40° and 60° North.
+In 1603, Henry IV, the King of France, granted Pierre Du Gua de Monts the exclusive right to colonize lands in North America at a latitude between 40° and 60° North.
 The King also gave Dugua a monopoly in the fur trade for those territories and named him Lieutenant General for Acadia and New France.
 In return, Dugua promised to bring 60 new colonists each year to what would be called Acadie.
 In 1607, the monopoly was revoked, and the colony failed, but in 1608, he sponsored Samuel de Champlain to open a colony at Quebec.

 The Îles Glorieuses (Glorioso Islands) were on 2 March 1880 settled and named by the Frenchman Hippolyte Caltaux (b.
 1847–d.
 1907), who was their proprietor from until 1891.
 It was only on 23 August 1892 that they were claimed for the French Third Republic, as part of the Indian Ocean colony of French Madagascar.
 Caltaux again became their proprietor from 1901 to his death.
 On 26 June 1960, the islands became a regular French possession, administered by the High Commissioner for Réunion.
 On 3 January 2005, they were transferred to the administrators of the French Southern and Antarctic Lands.